People

 Winslow Hansen, Postdoctoral Researcher, 2018–2020

 Winslow is an Earth Institute Postdoctoral Fellow who seeks to anticipate new dimensions of forest futures by conducting multi-scale investigations that reveal interactions and feedbacks among forests, disturbance regimes, and climate.
+Winslow finished his postdoc in December 2020 and became an Assistant Scientist at the Cary Institute of Ecosystem Studies.

-Bowen Wang, Masters Student, 2023–2024
+Bowen Wang, MA, 2023–2024

 As an undergraduate at UCLA Bowen majored in Climate Science and Geography, and he has wide interests in the physical and social impacts of climate change.
 During Bowen’s senior year he also earned his Masters degree through UCLA’s exclusive Departmental Scholars program.
 His Masters research used the WRF-Fire dynamical coupled fire-atmosphere model to investigate how invasion by non-native plants may affect wildfire in southern California.